polkadot-fellows/xcm-format/README.md

 #### Concrete identifiers

 Concrete identifiers are *relative identifiers* that specifically identify a single asset through its location in a consensus system relative to the context interpreting.
-Use of a `MultiLocation` ensures that similar but non-fungible variants of the same underlying asset can be properly distinguished, and obviates the need for any kind of central registry.
+Use of a `Location` ensures that similar but non-fungible variants of the same underlying asset can be properly distinguished, and obviates the need for any kind of central registry.

 The limitation is that the asset identifier cannot be trivially copied between consensus systems and must instead be "re-anchored" whenever being moved to a new consensus system, using the two systems' relative paths.
-This is specifically because `MultiLocation` values are fundamentally relative identifiers.
+This is specifically because `Location` values are fundamentally relative identifiers.

 Throughout XCM, messages are authored such that *when interpreted from the receiver's point of view* they will have the desired meaning/effect.
 This means that relative paths should always by constructed to be read from the point of view of the receiving system, *which may be have a completely different meaning in the authoring system*.

 Concrete identifiers are the generally preferred way of identifying an asset since they are entirely unambiguous.

-A concrete identifier is represented by a `MultiLocation`.
+A concrete identifier is represented by a `Location`.
 If a system has an unambiguous primary asset (such as Bitcoin with BTC or Ethereum with ETH), then it will conventionally be identified as the chain itself.
 Alternative and more specific ways of referring to an asset within a system include:

 - `<chain>/PalletInstance(<id>)` for a Frame chain with a single-asset pallet instance (such as an instance of the Balances pallet).
 - `<chain>/PalletInstance(<id>)/GeneralIndex(<index>)` for a Frame chain with an indexed multi-asset pallet instance (such as an instance of the Assets pallet).